 Office Revenue: Office revenue includes rental revenue from office properties, expense reimbursements and lease termination income.
 Office revenue decreased to \$72,820,000, or by 21.7%, for the six months ended June 30, 2018 compared to \$93,007,000 for the six months ended June 30, 2017.
-The decrease is primarily due to the sale of an office property in San Francisco, California in March 2017, the sale of an office property and parking garage in Sacramento, California in June 2017, the sale of two office properties in Washington, D.C. in August and October 2017, the sale of an office property in Los Angeles, California in September 2017, and a decrease in lease termination income at one of our California properties, partially offset by an increase from the acquisitions of the office property in San Francisco, California in January 2018 and an increase at certain of our California and Washington, D.C. properties due to increases in occupancy and or rental rates.
+The decrease is primarily due to the sale of an office property in San Francisco, California in March 2017, the sale of an office property in Charlotte, North Carolina in June 2017, the sale of an office property and parking garage in Sacramento, California in June 2017, the sale of two office properties in Washington, D.C. in August and October 2017, the sale of an office property in Los Angeles, California in September 2017, and a decrease in lease termination income at one of our California properties, partially offset by an increase from the acquisitions of the office property in San Francisco, California in December 2017 and the office property in Beverly Hills, California in January 2018 and an increase at certain of our California and Washington, D.C. properties due to increases in occupancy and or rental rates.
 The aforementioned sales are expected to cause office revenue to decrease materially for the remainder of 2018.
-However, such decrease is expected to be partially offset by revenue increases from the acquisitions of the office property in San Francisco, California in January 2018.
+However, such decrease is expected to be partially offset by revenue increases from the acquisitions of the office property in San Francisco, California in December 2017 and the office property in Beverly Hills, California in January 2018.